damiankw/JustIRC/documentation.md

 ### 4.1 Option Variables
 There are a number of variables which can be written to directly in order to manipulate how the IRCConnection instance will act.
+Most of these are set when creating the bot and may differ from actual detail.

 | Variable      | Valid data  | Default | Description |
 | --------      | ----------  | ------- | ----------- |